ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 ### Troubleshooting:

 - If the device to fails connect after multiple attempts, try rebooting the Switch.
-- If you see `Paired: Yes - Connected: No`, it probably means the device is paired with a different Switch.
+- If it stuck on `Paired: Yes - Connected: No`, it probably means the device is paired with a different Switch.
 SHIFT + click "Reset Ctrl" to clear the pairing state and re-pair in the grip menu.
 If you previously paired using the wired version of this controller, you may be hitting [Issue 887](https://github.com/PokemonAutomation/Arduino-Source/issues/887).
 - If you see `Disconnected by console.` when trying to reconnect, you are hitting [Issue 800](https://github.com/PokemonAutomation/Arduino-Source/issues/800).
 SHIFT + click "Reset Ctrl" to clear the pairing state and re-pair in the grip menu.